mtlynch/mtlynch.io/content/posts/code-review-love/index.md

 A month later, the author finally popped up again to submit their revisions.
 While I appreciated their effort, the lag between review rounds doubled my work.
 Not only did I have to re-read their code, I had to re-read my feedback as well to recall the full context.
 Had they followed up within a day or two, I wouldn't have to do all that extra work.

 That's an extreme example, but I see it frequently with teams of full-time developers.
-Someone will send out a changelist for review, get feedback, and then put it on the backburner for a week because they got distracted by another task.
+Someone sends out a changelist for review, receives feedback, then puts it on the backburner for a week because they get distracted by another task.

 TODO: Diagram of total time for a three-round review.
 Maybe a graph of someone's memory slowly decaying over time?

 In addition to the time lost in restoring context, half-finished changelists increase complexity.
-It's harder for everyone to keep track of what's already merged and what's pending, and it leads to more merge conflicts.
+It's harder for everyone to keep track of what's already merged and what's in flight.
+It leads to more merge conflicts.

 Once you send your code out for review, driving the review to completion should be one of your highest priorities.
 Delays on your end waste your reviewer time and increase complexity for your teammates.